 Joinder Agreement, filled out and signed before a notary public

 NOTE: An agent appointed by a valid Power of Attorney may execute this agreement on behalf of applicant.
 However, HRA in July 2017 issued a policy saying that POA's executed after Sept.
-1, 2009 must include a Substantial Gift Rider (SGR) along with the POA form.
-HRA will reject the trust as invalid without this rider.
-Under state law, a POA must be executed at the same time as the SGR.
-Therefore, if there is no SGR, either the POA must be re-executed as new or the applicant, if s/he has capacity, can sign a new joinder agreement directly.
+1, 2009 must include a Statutory Gift Rider (SGR) along with the POA form.
+In a June 2018 directive, HRA said it will defer, rather than reject the trust, to give the applicant an opportunity to execute a new POA with a Statutory Gift Rider (assuming she has capacity to do so).
+The June 2018 directive does not say whether, if a new POA is submitted, HRA will approve it retroactively to the initial submission.
+The June 2018 directive points out that under state law, a POA must be executed at the same time as the SGR, so that an SGR cannot simply be added to a pre-existing POA.
+The applicant, if s/he has capacity, can presumably also sign a new joinder agreement directly.
 At least one pooled trust -- CDR-- will amend an existing trust if provided with the re-executed documents.
 Then that re-approved trust should be sent to HRA with the request for approval.
-HRA has not yet said if such amended trusts will be approved.

 Copy of beneficiary's Social Security Award Letter, showing the type of benefit received (e.g., Retirement, Disability, Survivor's) and the claim number (Social Security number).
 If you request an Award Letter from the SSA website, you can specify which information you want it to include (e.g., Medicare eligibility dates, date of birth).
 It is recommended to include all available information on the Award Letter.